mikorecare/asg-chat-app/README.md

-#About
+#About:
 a simple chat application using nodeJs, Express, Http, Socket for the back-end
 Angular for the front-end with plain css
 MongoDB for the database

-#Functionalities
+#Functionalities:
-Account Sign up, Edit Profile, Real-time chat app(Create Rooms, Send/Receive)
+Account Sign up, Edit Profile, Real-time chat app(Create Rooms, Send/Receive), Delete Account

 #Installation
 Clone the repository